FormidableLabs/envelop-network-viewer/README.md

 Keep in mind, that this is an investigative tool that can have a heavy impact on your logs.
 It should only be turned on for explicit data collection activities.

+### Concurrency Caveat
+This plugin currently does not support concurrent operations.
+That is, it only works in a lambda like environment where the node process will only be handling one request at a time.
+A feature for concurrent operation support is planned.

 ## Usage
 Add the useNetworkViewer plugin to your envelop configuration.
 Note the constructor takes two parameters: